5 Mindset Barriers That Could Be Blocking Your Weight Loss

 Eat fewer calories than you burn.
 Sounds simple enough, right?
-Then why is it so hard to lose weight?
+Then why is it so darn hard to lose weight?

-Where to start?
+Where to START?

-It all comes back to self-love.
+It all comes back to YOU.